Ferrari Testarossa: the Miami Vice poster car turned investment opportunity

 Its final iteration – the F512 M – ceased production in the late nineties, therefore, the Testarossa was not considered a classic car until the last decade or so, bolstering its value of late even further.

-Taking all of this into consideration, PaddlUp estimates that the perceived market value of this example is a low of £100,000 and a high of £120,000.
+Taking all of this into consideration, PaddlUp estimates that the perceived market value will continue to rise into the mid £100k range and that has already started to become evident on PistonHeads.
 Values are projected to continue to rise further still, owing to the unprecedented desirability for 'poster cars' such as this, making now the perfect time to make your next great investment.